WHAT WE DO

 In 2010 Peg Alford Pursell, our director and editor-in-chief, founded the literary reading series Why There Are Words (WTAW) in the San Francisco Bay Area shortly after she moved to Sausalito from across the country.
 Each month, for 10 years, WTAW drew audiences from everywhere in the Bay Area to hear authors read their work that regularly constituted a standing room only crowd of enthusiasts.
 In 2016 WTAW began expanding to other cities to seven more national locations: New York City, Los Angeles, Pittsburgh, Portland, Austin, New Orleans, and Asheville NC.

 Peg continued to encounter provocative, compelling new writing—writing that equally captivated those SRO audiences.
 Writing that deserved a wider audience and deserved a committed publisher.
 She began researching the world of independent literary presses and gathering information from publishers she saw doing great work.
 In December 2015, she founded WTAW Press, announcing its launch first live at the WTAW reading event in Sausalito.
 WTAW Press opened for submissions in 2016, and the inaugural titles were published in September of 2017.

 INTERESTED IN JOINING US?

-One simple way, always, to help is to donate to our cause.
+One simple way to help, always, is to donate to our cause.
 All contributions are tax deductible to the fullest extent of the law and can be made online here.
 If you prefer to send a check our mailing address is WTAW Press, PO Box 2825, Santa Rosa, CA 95405.
-You can also donate by text message.
-Text 44321, and enter “wordluv” (no quotation marks).
-We aren't choosy, only grateful for your help.
+We're grateful for your help.